The URL for this page is: http://crafts.sleepingbaby.net/braconvert.html

 Karen has another idea for a nursing camisole: My idea is different, it doens't involve cutting the whole strap.
 You cut carefully from armpit to armpit, right next to the binding at the top edge.
 Finish that with stretch lace, add snaps to the spot where the straps are and voila!
 To use, you unsnap the cup and drop it, then lift up the shelf bra that is inside.
 The only thing hanging out will be a bit of your boob!

-Christine M. says: ...the link to the nursing bra clasps is great, but sometimes the cut end of the bra being attached is wider than the 5/8" nursing bra clip.
+Christine M. says: ...
+The link to the nursing bra clasps is great, but sometimes the cut end of the bra being attached is wider than the 5/8" nursing bra clip.
 The suggestion of yours to use the swim clips is a good solution although sometimes the clasps are easier to negotiate when trying to un/hook with one hand.
 On the linked-to site with the nursing bra clips there are also front hook clasps for front opening bras.
 Turn the 3/4" clasps on end and there's an equally easy-to-use clasp that has a little more width to accomodate a larger bra.
 They're nominally more expensive, but way worth it!
 Sometimes that eighth of an inch is all a mommy needs!

 Sonita L. wrote: I made my own "no sew" nursing bras: I bought a pretty bra and did basically the same thing you did, except I bought a plier kit for <$10 at Walmart and I cut the straps, burned the ends with a lighter and added snaps with the plier kit!